wormhole-foundation/docs.wormhole.com/docs/native-token-transfers/deployment/deploy-to-solana.md

 #### Set SPL token Mint Authority to NTT Program

-If deploying to Solana in `burning` mode, set the mint authority for your SPL token to the NTT program you have deployed on Solana before deploying NTT.
+If deploying to Solana in `burning` mode, set the mint authority for your SPL token to the NTT program ID you generated in the previous step.

 #### Deploy NTT